 - Increased demand around the globe

-Travel nurses have always been important when it comes to treating people and meeting the needs of the sick and injured across the globe.
+Travel nurses have always been important when treating people and meeting the needs of the sick and injured across the globe.
 In light of the recent coronavirus pandemic, travel nurses are more important than ever.
 The virus has affected more than two million people around the globe and has contributed to nearly 100,000 deaths so far.
 Qualified healthcare professionals are not only needed here in the U.S. but all over the world to help combat COVID-19.

 Of course, that kind of demand can quickly take a toll on you, especially if you’re away from the comfort of your own home.
 So what can you do to stay physically and mentally healthy while you’re traveling, so you can continue to help others?